r-hub/blog/content/post/2020-03-05-user-preferences/index.md

 ### A good default experience

-Obviously, on top of letting users set their own preferences, you probably want your package functions to have sensible defaults. :simple_smile:
+Obviously, on top of letting users set their own preferences, you probably want your package functions to have sensible defaults. :grin:

 ### Asking or guessing?